-Why Social-Emotional Learning Means “First Things First”
+Why Well-Being Means “First Things First”

 In the wake of 2020, many of us took a tumble down Maslow’s Hierarchy of Needs, often back to the most basic survival levels.
 The problem with being at the very foundational, survival levels is that no one has extra energy and resources to focus on academics.
 According to Maslow, people need to feel safe and connected to other human beings in order to focus on learning and growth.
-As an administrator, here are three things you can do to promote social-emotional learning and well-being to foster academic achievement.
+As an administrator, here are three things you can do to promote student and teacher well-being to foster academic achievement.

 Take Care of Yourself